 | Deployment scripts & CI/CD | ✓ | ✓ |

-The central thesis of this paper is the Gamification Diversity Hypothesis: that recruiting diverse human players to explore chemical space through gameplay will produce a set of novel molecules that neither automated search nor single-expert design would generate alone.
+The central thesis is the Gamification Diversity Hypothesis: recruiting diverse human players to explore chemical space through gameplay may produce a set of novel molecules that neither automated search nor single-expert design would generate alone.
 This hypothesis is testable, and we are currently testing it.

-Tanisha Chawdhury's vision — that a drug discovery game could make real science accessible to students like herself — is not merely inspirational.
-It is a falsifiable scientific claim about the value of cognitive diversity in molecular exploration.
-We believe GemmaCure is the right platform on which to answer it, and we look forward to reporting our results.
+GemmaCure has not yet demonstrated new therapeutics or experimentally active leads.
+A publishable next version should add a frozen benchmark dataset, a reproducible evaluation suite, and a pre-registered player-versus-automation study.
+Tanisha Chawdhury's vision — that a drug discovery game could make real science accessible to students like herself — is a falsifiable scientific claim about the value of cognitive diversity in molecular exploration.
+We believe GemmaCure is the right platform on which to answer it.